MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Tags/v1.0.11/New-AzureRmTag.md

     CostCenter   0001
 ```

-This example creates a tag named "CostCenter" and then uses that tag.
+The first command creates a tag named "CostCenter".
+The **Set-AzureRmResourceGroup** cmdlet applies the tag to the resource group named "EngineerBlog".
+The subsequent commands get the updated tag and resource group information.

 ## PARAMETERS